shahbhaks/ParkingLot/README.md

 The system should support a per-hour parking fee model.
 For example, customers have to pay $4 for the first hour, $3.5 for the second and third hours, and $2.5 for all the remaining hours.

 **Actors**
-Admin: Mainly responsible for adding and modifying parking floors, parking spots, entrance, and exit panels, adding/removing parking attendants, etc.
+1.Admin: Mainly responsible for adding and modifying parking floors, parking spots, entrance, and exit panels, adding/removing parking attendants, etc.
 Customer: All customers can get a parking ticket and pay for it.
 Parking attendant: Parking attendants can do all the activities on the customer’s behalf, and can take cash for ticket payment.
 System: To display messages on different info panels, as well as assigning and removing a vehicle from a parking spot.

 **Usecases**
-Add/Remove/Edit parking floor: To add, remove or modify a parking floor from the system.
+1.Add/Remove/Edit parking floor: To add, remove or modify a parking floor from the system.
 Each floor can have its own display board to show free parking spots.
-Add/Remove/Edit parking spot: To add, remove or modify a parking spot on a parking floor.
+2.Add/Remove/Edit parking spot: To add, remove or modify a parking spot on a parking floor.
-Add/Remove a parking attendant: To add or remove a parking attendant from the system.
+3.Add/Remove a parking attendant: To add or remove a parking attendant from the system.
-Take ticket: To provide customers with a new parking ticket when entering the parking lot.
+4.Take ticket: To provide customers with a new parking ticket when entering the parking lot.
-Scan ticket: To scan a ticket to find out the total charge.
+5.Scan ticket: To scan a ticket to find out the total charge.
-Credit card payment: To pay the ticket fee with credit card.
+6.Credit card payment: To pay the ticket fee with credit card.
-Cash payment: To pay the parking ticket through cash.
+7.Cash payment: To pay the parking ticket through cash.
-Add/Modify parking rate: To allow admin to add or modify the hourly parking rate
+8.Add/Modify parking rate: To allow admin to add or modify the hourly parking rate.